rust-lang/rustc-dev-guide/src/building/bootstrapping/what-bootstrapping-does.md

 ### Stage 3: the same-result test

 Stage 3 is optional.
-To sanity check our new compiler we can build the libraries with the `stage2` compiler.
+To sanity check our new compiler, we can build the libraries with the `stage2` compiler.
 The result ought to be identical to before, unless something has broken.

 ### Building the stages